 ILM’s technology and early incubation of Pixar

-Star Wars as a multigenerational brand
+Star Wars as a multi-generational brand

 Today, STAR WARS has become a ‘brand platform’ experience and the biggest entertainment brand of all time.
-The brand uses a simple theme: A story of Good vs. Evil, set in space, against the backdrop of civil war.
+The brand uses a simple theme: A story of Good vs Evil, set in space, against the backdrop of civil war.

 The expanded universe of the brand

-(Too see the power of the STAR WARS brand extension and cash licensing generating power, see the section below – BUSINESS MODEL INNOVATION).
+(To see the power of the STAR WARS brand extension and cash licensing generating power, see the section below – BUSINESS MODEL INNOVATION).